phamhuynh03/CodeRace-CppPipeline/README.md

 * CI/CD pipeline allows faster development and deployment of software application.​
 * Given a standard CI/CD pipeline in DevOps including building and testing software application.​
 * Mentors shall give a C/C++ or Python program with some vulnerabilities.​
-* The contestants are required to​
+* The contestants are **required** to​
-    * Investigate security tools to help the detection of vulnerabilities.​
+    * Investigate security tools including static vulnerability scanning and fuzzing to help the detection of vulnerabilities.​
     * Extend the given pipeline and integrate security tools.​
     * Make the findings from security tools user-friendly.